zNightlord/node_tabber/README.md

 # About this fork

-Currently this fork adds additional sub node searching for the newly added vector math operations and some geometry nodes:
+Currently this fork adds additional sub node searching for the newly added vector math operations and some geometry nodes.

-- Boolean Math
-- Random Value
-- Switch

 This also includes the fix for adding nodegroups https://github.com/jiggymoon69/node_tabber/pull/10